karl0ss/ollama_cloud_usage_ha/README.md

 ## Authentication

-You have two options:
+Pick one:

-### Option 1: Email/Password (for accounts with a password)
+### Option 1: Email/Password (if your account has a password)

-Set in `.env`:
+Add to `.env`:
 ```
 AUTH_MODE=email
 OLLAMA_EMAIL=you@example.com
 OLLAMA_PASSWORD=your-password
 ```

-If your account was created via Google OAuth and has no password set, use Option 2.
+If you signed up with Google OAuth and never set a password, skip to Option 2.

-### Option 2: Export cookies from your browser (works with Google/GitHub accounts)
+### Option 2: Export cookies from your browser (for Google/GitHub sign-ins)

-Use this if you sign in with Google/GitHub and don't have a password on your Ollama account.

-**Using a cookie export extension** (e.g. [EditThisCookie](https://editthiscookie.com/) or [Cookie-Editor](https://cookie-editor.com/)):
+**Using a cookie extension** like [EditThisCookie](https://editthiscookie.com/) or [Cookie-Editor](https://cookie-editor.com/):
-1. Install the extension, sign into ollama.com
+1. Install the extension, log into ollama.com
 2. Export cookies for ollama.com as JSON
 3. POST the JSON array to the server: